joadamou/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-lists/address-lists.md

 - **Address lists**: Address lists are subsets of recipients that are grouped together in one list, which makes them easier to find by users.
 Exchange Online comes with several built-in address lists, and you can create more based on you organization's needs.

 - **Offline address books (OABs)**: OABs contain address lists and GALs.
 OABs are used by Outlook clients in cached Exchange mode to provide local access to address lists and GALs for recipient look-ups.
-For more information, see [Offline address books in Exchange Online].
+For more information, see [Offline address books in Exchange Online](../offline-address-books/offline-address-books.md).

 Users in your organization use address lists and the GAL to find recipients for email messages.
 Here's an example of what address lists look like in Outlook 2016: